 It is a condition of booking with us that you have suitable travel insurance that covers you for cancellation, curtailment, illness or injury.

 The distances and ascents/descents are approximations of the recommended routes.
 Please be prepared by packing all necessary items, for example, proper rain gear (jacket and pants), sun hat, sunscreen.
 Your information pack has a detailed equipment list which includes standard cycling gear such as helmet, good shoes, warm and waterproof clothes for the cooler months and lightweight clothing for summer, and a day pack.

 Getting to/from Passau

-Passau is located in Germany close to the Austrian border and is linked by rail to the following airport cities:
+Passau is located in Germany close to the Austrian border.
+It has a railway station and is easily accessible.

-- 7 x Overnight in an en-suite cabin
+- 7 x Overnight in a comfortable cabin on the MS Theodor Korner

 - Cabin upgrade

 We are often asked the following questions and I hope that you will find the answers useful.
 Please don’t hesitate to contact us if you have any further queries.

 How far in advance do I need to book?